2006-2011 Honda Civic

 If you are keeping your factory stereo, you can still add a Bluetooth® phone interface or an iPod adapter.
 A universal Bluetooth adapter works with any car.
 For your iPod or iPhone®, you can add an interface that lets you control your music from the Civic’s stereo, and keep the device charged, too.
 When installing one of these iPod interfaces, or a one of the Bluetooth kits that need to be hardwired, you still need to remove the factory stereo to connect the new device to the rear input.

 Adding an alarm system to your Honda Civic is no more difficult than most other vehicles, but it's still a complex and time-consuming process.
-Unless you're experienced with this sort of work, you might want to rely on the skills of a professional installer.
-If you want to add remote start capability, you’ll need a transponder bypass module in addition to the remote start system.
-Our advisors can help you choose the best option.
+Unless you're very experienced with this sort of work, you might want to rely on the skills of a professional installer.